 Oak clearance without summer regret

-Heat and wind together change how much sail sits over patios and driveways.
+Heat and wind together change how much branch spread sits over patios and driveways.
 Oaks on the East End still deserve calendar patience for heavy crown work done only for appearance.
 Keep when to prune oak trees on the East End beside your notes while leaves are pushing.
-When clearance is urgent for safety—low wood over a roof line, a cracked limb, or a fork that moved after winter ice—say so on contact so an arborist can separate true clearance needs from cosmetic urgency.
+When clearance is urgent for safety—low branches over a roof line, a cracked limb, or a fork that moved after winter ice—say so on contact so an arborist can separate true clearance needs from cosmetic urgency.

 Drainage and mulch still matter when heat arrives